Oldham: Sport

-Oldham Rugby League football club was established in 1876 as Oldham Football Club.
+Oldham Rugby League Football Club was established in 1876 as Oldham Football Club.
 Renamed in 1997 to Oldham R.L.F.C., it has achieved several club honours during its history, winning the Rugby Football League Championship five times and Challenge Cup three times.
 They played at Watersheddings for years before joining Oldham Athletic A.F.C. at Boundary Park until 2010 when they moved to Oldham Borough's previous ground, Whitebank Stadium.

 Oldham Athletic Association Football Club, known as The Latics, was founded in 1895 as Pine Villa Football Club.
 Oldham Athletic have achieved both league and cup successes, particularly under Joe Royle in the 1990s.
 They were Football League runners-up in the last season before the outbreak of the First World War, but were relegated from the First Division in 1923.
 They reached the League Cup final in 1990 and won the Second Division title in 1991, ending 68 years outside the top flight.
 They secured their top division status a year later to become founder members of the new Premier League, but were relegated after two seasons despite reaching that year's FA Cup semi-finals.
 A long slow fall through the divisions followed this relegation, until they established the unwanted record of being the first ever former Premier League club to lose their Football League status at the end of the 2021–22 season.
-As of the 2022–23 season they play in the National League, the fifth tier of the English football pyramid.
+After three seasons in the National League they won promotion back to EFL League Two via the playoffs at the end of the 2024–25 National League season.

 Oldham Borough was established in 1964 as Oldham Dew FC, and after many years playing under the name of Oldham Town changed its name to Oldham Boro in 2009, finally becoming known as Oldham Borough just months before it folded.
 The team played in the North West Counties Football League before going out of existence in 2015, just over fifty years after it was founded.

 Oldham Netball Club's senior team is the 2019–2020 national league division 1 champion and has won seven out of the last eight titles.
 Former players include England's most capped player Jade Clarke.